hingstarne/puppet-openshiftinstaller/README.md

 * clone the ansible installation playbook to `/etc/ansible/openshift_playbook`
 * execute the ansible installation playbook one time for each cluster with the cluster's inventory file

+... or in short:

+* create `/etc/ansible/openshift_inventories/cluster_<CLUSTERNAME>`, containing all nodes which have `$ openshift_cluster_name == <CLUSTERNAME>` (sorted into the `[masters]` and `[nodes]` depending on the value of `$role`)
+* execute ansible with each inventory file

 ## Good to know

+* The ansible playbook is checked out only once.
+Updates have to be done manually.
+* We do not allow for different cluster configurations.
+It's a one-config-for-all situation.
+That will probably change in the future.
-* The module will only create clusters for which a master is found
+* The module will only run ansible for clusters for which a master is found (the cluster inventory file is always created nonetheless).
-* The module will only create the cluster ONCE.
-If that creation fails it is not done a second time on the next puppet run.
-A playbook re-run is triggered by a change (or delete) of the cluster inventory file (either manually or because it changed of added / removed hosts)
+* The module will try to create the cluster until ansible ran through successfully one time
 * The module will install a dynamic fact called `osi_puppetb_running`, which can be `yes` or `no`.
 If it is anything other than `yes` the installer will not run.
   * The fact is currently checking the puppetdb on `http://localhost:8080/v3`, which is the reason that the PuppetDB must run on the same host.
 This will most probably be changed in the near future.

+## Internal mechanisms

+The installer will work under `/etc/ansible` (default value, taken directly out of the ansible module), more precisely in the directories `/etc/ansible/openshift_playbook` and `/etc/ansible/openshift_inventories`.

+The first is the target directory for the checked-out ansible playbook from github.

+The second is the place for the inventory files.

+Cluster installation is triggered in two cases:

+  1. puppet detects a change of the cluster's inventory file (`/etc/ansible/openshift_inventory/cluster_<CLUSTERNAME>` by default)
+  2. the "successful installation" check file is not present (`/etc/ansible/openshift_inventory/cluster_<CLUSTERNAME>_success`)

+The "successful installation" check file is created if an ansible run for a cluster was successful, and is also automatically deleted on any change of the cluster's inventory file.

+## Requirements

+* nvogel/ansible
+* dalen/puppetdbquery
+* puppetlabs/stdlib